phil-opp/blog_os/blog/content/edition-2/posts/09-paging-implementation/index.md

 [`MappedPageTable`]: https://docs.rs/x86_64/0.14.2/x86_64/structures/paging/mapper/struct.MappedPageTable.html
 [`RecursivePageTable`]: https://docs.rs/x86_64/0.14.2/x86_64/structures/paging/mapper/struct.RecursivePageTable.html

-In our case, the bootloader maps the complete physical memory at a virtual address specfied by the `physical_memory_offset` variable, so we can use the `OffsetPageTable` type.
+In our case, the bootloader maps the complete physical memory at a virtual address specified by the `physical_memory_offset` variable, so we can use the `OffsetPageTable` type.
 To initialize it, we create a new `init` function in our `memory` module:

 ```rust
 use x86_64::structures::paging::OffsetPageTable;